Schonn/BlenderPhysPuppet/README.md

 # BlenderPhysPuppet
 ---

-Retrograded for Blender 2.7.9 !
+Retrograded for Blender 2.7.9 for use on older hardware and due to the fast opengl internal renderer in this legacy Blender version !

 ---